 Listening Training is an effective method of using music and sound to influence and eventually strengthen our brain functions with specific and repeated stimulation, based on a concept known as neuro-plasticity.

 Sound stimulation is received by more parts of the brain than any other sensory input.
 One of the parts affected is the limbic system, which plays a major role in our emotional well-being.
-By expanding our perception and interpretation of sound, we automatically strengthen as well as create new neural pathways which results in a different awareness of ourselves as well as the world around us.
+By expanding our perception and interpretation of sound, we automatically strengthen existing neural pathways as well as create new ones, which results in a different awareness of ourselves and the world around us.
 Doing Listening Training has an effect on how we interpret events, and how our mind and body react to stress.

 Listening deals with perception; with being able to focus, pay attention, and having an inner willingness to communicate.
 Besides this more psychological component, there is a physiological level to the process.
 The ear controls our posture and sense of balance.
-In fact, every tiny muscle in your body is connected to both sides of your vestibular system, your ear.
+In fact, every tiny muscle in your body is connected to both sides of your vestibular system, your ears.